What is a SEER Rating?

 Seasonal Energy Efficiency Rating (SEER) is a ranking ratio of cooling power generated to energy consumption in central air conditioner units.
 It informs the resident just how energy efficient the cooling and heating system is performing.

-The SEER rating for most of your units is usually found attached to the outside of the unit on a yellow ticket.
-If it cannot be located there, the AHRI has a directory that can generate this info when make and model is given.
+The SEER rating for most of your AC units is usually found attached to the outside of the unit on a yellow ticket.
+If it cannot be located there, the AHRI has a directory that can generate this info when make and model are given.

-Go green with energy and money saving HVAC units.
-Call the experts of Wickstrom Plumbing, Heating, and Cooling at (208) 466-9447 to make your Boise area home more efficient today.
+Go green with energy and money-saving HVAC units.
+Call the experts of Wickstrom Plumbing Heating & Cooling. at (208) 505-9352 to make your home more efficient today.